 RedHat maintenance support 1 for RHEL 7 ended in Aug.
 2020, with maintenance support 2 to last until June.
 2024.
 However XBB support for RHEL 7 is a tough requirement, and was discontinued starting with 2022.

-Compatibility was moved up to Ubuntu 18 (GLIBC 2.27).
-This also provides compatibility with RedHat 8 / Debian 10, which both use GLIBC 2.28.
+Compatibility was moved up to Ubuntu 18 LTS (GLIBC 2.27), which also provides compatibility with RedHat 8 / Debian 10, which both use GLIBC 2.28.

 Credits